under construction

 With more you can add directivity with a phasing unit!

-Now some Radio add-on hardware, aerial info, diagrams and photos
+Now some Radio add-on hardware, aerial and EMC info, diagrams and photos

 GENERAL COVERAGE RECEIVER AERIAL T-PIECE (RF-SPLITTER)